-5. Where a document has been filed or lodged by digital delivery, the party who has filed it or his or her solicitor may satisfy a request for a copy by providing a legible print which corresponds entirely in its content with the digital original document, or by providing a certified copy of such a legible print.
+5. Where a document has been filed or lodged by digital delivery, the party who has filed it or his solicitor may satisfy a request for a copy by providing a legible print which corresponds entirely in its content with the digital original document, or by providing a certified copy of such a legible print.

-Copy certified by proper officer
+Copy certified by Clerk

-6. The proper officer may certify a copy of an original document or a legible print of a document which has been filed by digital delivery.
+6. The Clerk may certify a copy of an original document or a legible print of a document which has been filed by digital delivery.